Board of Directors

 Sarah Jessica Farber is a solo practitioner in Raleigh, North Carolina, with a statewide criminal defense practice in criminal trials, appeals, and post-conviction litigation in our state and federal courts.
 She is a life-long lover of the printed word, and majored in English with a concentration in publishing at Penn State.
 At North Carolina Central University School of Law, she served as articles editor on the Law Review, and helped put out three issues of the Review, was part of Moot Court Board, and as a founding board member of the Public Interest Law Organization.
 She was named a Lawyer’s Weekly Emerging Legal Leader in 2011, and serves on the board of the North Carolina Advocates for Justice and is an advisor to the American Civil Liberties Union of North Carolina’s Legal Foundation.
 She is active with the North Carolina Central University School of Law Alumni Association and local dog rescue groups.

-Vanessa Lucas is a partner at the law firm of Edelstein & Payne in Raleigh, North Carolina where she represents workers in civil matters including employment discrimination, labor and workers’ compensation cases.
-She is active with the National Lawyers Guild, where she serves as the Philippines Subcommittee Chair to the International Committee.
+Vanessa Lucas, Vice-Chair is a partner at the law firm of Edelstein & Payne in Raleigh, North Carolina where she represents workers in civil matters including employment discrimination, labor and workers’ compensation cases.
+She is active with the National Lawyers Guild, where she serves as the Philippines Subcommittee Chair to the International Committee, as well as a long-time active member of the Beehive Collective, a Raleigh women’s philanthropic organization.
 Vanessa graduated from the University of San Diego where she received a joint International MBA and JD.
 She did her undergraduate work at University of Michigan majoring in Creative Writing and Literature.
 She enjoys North Carolina’s biking trails and dog parks.

 Jennifer Wyatt is founding executive director of R2JNC and a licensed attorney in Raleigh.
-She loves stories and learning why things are the way they are, and so studied History at the University of California, Riverside in 2004.
+She loves stories and learning why things are the way they are, and so studied History at the University of California, Riverside.
 She earned a Juris Doctor from the University of California, Hastings College of the Law with a concentration in Public Interest Law.
 During law school she worked at the Child Care Law Center and volunteered in disability, homelessness and veterans issues.
 Jennifer is a veteran of the US Navy herself!
 As a solo practitioner, she practiced special education, school discipline, and juvenile law.
-She was a staff attorney on the Racial Justice Act Study in 2010.
+She was a staff attorney on the Racial Justice Act Study.
 Jennifer was a Guardian ad Litem and is a trained Parent Defender by the UNC School of Government in Chapel Hill.

 Jennifer’s primary interest is in children and families.
-Her life changed in 1998 when her infant daughter was diagnosed with cancer that rendered the child paraplegic.
+Her life changed in 1998 when her infant daughter was diagnosed with cancer that rendered her child paraplegic.
 Jennifer learned the importance of legal education to parents of children with disabilities, and really- for all parents.
 Today, she has two amazing teenage daughters who continue to inspire her to work for a better future.
-Jennifer enjoys travel throughout North Carolina, experiencing the music, stories and of course, the food!
+Jennifer loves to volunteer for various organizations, including the North Carolina Museum of Art.
+She enjoys travel throughout North Carolina- experiencing the music, stories and of course, the food!

 - DeDreana Freeman is the Program Manager at Partnership Effort for the Advancement of Childrens Health and has Bachelors of Arts in Communications and Economics from Rutgers University.
 DeDreana works to improve environmental conditions for her community, which is an important aspect of our long-term health.
 She is an activist in the Golden Belt District of Durham, NC where she lives with her husband and three children.